Gyscss/SentiEntityRec/README.md

   SentiEntityRec Model Illustration
 </p>

-### Data preprocess
+### Data preprocessing
-# It is necessary to pre-extract the sentiment polarity of the entities in the news in the news dataset to facilitate the subsequent model training
+It is necessary to pre-extract the sentiment polarity of the entities in the news dataset to facilitate the subsequent model training
-# The codes for entity extraction and emotional model extraction are in the "EntitySentimentVectorExtraction.py" file under folder "EntityExtraction-SentimentAnalysis"
+The codes for entity extraction and emotional model extraction are in the "EntitySentimentVectorExtraction.py" file under the folder "EntityExtraction-SentimentAnalysis."

 ### Environment
 > Python 3.8.10